WHEN CAN MY DISABILITY WAGE LOSS BENEFITS BE REDUCED OR “COORDINATED” BY OTHER BENEFITS?

 - Workers’ compensation benefits are not reduced because of the receipt of Social Security Disability Benefits.
 This is because the Social Security Administration already reduces Social Security Disability Benefits when a worker is receiving workers’ compensation.

 - Workers’ compensation benefits are reduced by 100% of any Regular MESC Unemployment Benefits that a worker is receiving.
 Workers’ compensation benefits are not reduced by the receipt of “subpay,” supplemental unemployment benefits.
+(There is litigation pending about whether additional benefits paid under the federal CARES Act during the pandemic can be coordinated.)

 - Workers’ compensation benefits are reduced by the after-tax amount of payments made to the worker through a self-insurance plan, a wage continuation plan, or a disability insurance plan if the employer financed the plan in full.
 If both the employer and employee contributed to the cost of the disability insurance plan, workers’ compensation benefits will be reduced proportionately based on the amount funded by the employer.
 This means that an employer can reduce your workers’ compensation payments by what it pays out in sickness and accident benefits and regular pension benefits.
 Under the 2011 amendment to the Act, under certain very limited situations, workers compensation benefits can be reduced by regular pension benefits a worker is eligible for but has not actually taken, if that worker is of regular retirement age and will never be able to return to work.